joshidipesh12/travming-website/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** joshidipesh12, travming-website, twitter_handle, joshidipesh122@gmail.com, TravMing-Website, This project acts as the web platorm application for the TravMing mobile app.
+*** joshidipesh12, travming-website, insta_page, joshidipesh122@gmail.com, TravMing-Website, This project acts as the web platorm application for the TravMing mobile app.
 The main goal is to provide design overview with OpenSans fonts and glassmorphism wherever possible, providing a PWA experience with least efforts.
 -->

 <!-- PROJECT SHIELDS -->